AthensLab/Ethereum-Companion/index.md

 ## Learning Outcomes

-By Following the Companion,  learners will need to show evidence of:
+By Following the Companion,  learners will be able to show evidence of:

 1.Describe Blockchain primitives and basics and give examples for their usage.